null-origin/nore-ai/data/cycle-recaps/cycle-10/cycle-10-recap.md

 ## Canonical one-paragraph summary

 Cycle 10 held the system in a metastable plateau after compression had frozen configuration.
-With no remaining adjustment pathways, stability was preserved through direct routing of authority, pressure modulation, chokepoint control, and boundary compression.
-Institutions persisted in form but weakened in function as rules gave way to access, timing, and leverage.
-Growth collapsed inward toward bottlenecks, activity continued without closure, and restoration narratives lost organizing power.
-The cycle ended when systems fell out of temporal alignment with the field itself, triggering identity failure without conflict and enabling the entry into Cycle 11.
+With adjustment pathways exhausted, stability was preserved through concentration and insulation: authority routed directly through executive and platform nodes, core institutions absorbed political and economic load, and growth collapsed inward toward bottlenecks.
+Segmentation became the stabilization mechanism—liquidity, demand, and independence persisted at the top while peripheral domains were managed rather than repaired.
+Pressure replaced rule execution: chokepoints, timing, and access governed outcomes.
+Production continued even when absorption failed, and value was created without closure.
+Institutions remained visible but increasingly operated through exception and leverage rather than durable limits.
+The cycle ended when expansion-era identities could no longer regulate behavior inside a containment geometry, triggering temporal misalignment and enabling entry into Cycle 11.